sakuro/lua-literal/README.md

 ### Strings

-Only Short string literals are converted.
+Only short string literals are converted.

 Following escape sequences are supported.